ROLE & MISSION

-- Reporting significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management or the Audit Committee.
+- Reporting significant risk exposures and control issues, including fraud risks, governance issues, and other matters as needed or requested by senior management or the ARCC.

-- Evaluating and reporting on specific operations or matters at the request of the Audit Committee or senior management.
+- Evaluating and reporting on specific operations or matters at the request of the ARCC Committee or senior management.

-A written report, memorandum, or equivalent will be prepared by the Chief Audit Executive or designee following the conclusion of each formal UAO audit engagement and will be issued and distributed as deemed appropriate by the Chief Audit Executive.
+A written report, memorandum, or equivalent will be prepared, issued, and distributed as deemed appropriate by the University Auditor or designee following the conclusion of each formal UAO audit engagement.
 UAO reports will indicate whether the engagement was conducted in accordance with IIA Standards.
-Internal audit results and management’s planned corrective/mitigation actions along with the responsible parties and target completion dates will be communicated to the responsible senior leadership.
+Internal audit results and management’s planned corrective/mitigation actions with responsible parties and target completion dates will be communicated to the responsible senior leadership and the ARCC

 The UAO will follow-up on planned management actions arising from UAO reports.
-All reported action plans will remain open and subject to ongoing UAO status monitoring and reporting until cleared by the UAO.
-A summary follow-up report will be provided to senior management and the Audit Committee on a semi-annual basis.
+All reported action plans will remain open and subject to ongoing UAO status monitoring and reporting until closed by the UAO.
+Semi-annual summary follow-up report will be provided to senior management and the ARCC on a semi-annual basis.

-UAO professionals and any third parties engaged outside by UAO to conduct assurance or consulting services will have the appropriate competency to conduct the requisite tasks and make appropriately informed judgments for assigned engagements.
-All UAO professional staff must obtain sufficient continuing professional education (CPE) or equivalent hours/credits to maintain professional certifications, designations, and necessary levels of professional competency and technical knowledge.
+UAO professionals and any third parties engaged by UAO to conduct assurance or consulting services will have the appropriate competency to conduct the requisite tasks and make appropriately informed judgments for assigned engagements.
+UAO professional staff will obtain sufficient continuing professional education or equivalent hours/credits to maintain professional certifications, designations, and necessary levels of professional competency and technical knowledge.

 The UAO will maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
 The program includes ongoing quality activities and assessments as well as periodic evaluations of the internal audit activity’s general conformance with the IIA’s IPPF including the Definition of Internal Auditing and the Standards and an evaluation of whether internal auditors apply the Code of Ethics.
 The program also assesses the efficiency and effectiveness of the UAO and identifies opportunities for improvement.

-The Chief Audit Executive will communicate to senior management and the Audit Committee on the UAO’s quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years.
+The University Auditor will communicate to senior management and the ARCC on the UAO’s quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years.

 UNIVERSITY AUDIT OFFICE CHARTER